aml3/RustTutorial/markdown/index.md

-We'll be starting with a quick tour of Rust's syntax, before delving into how Rust handles pointers and memory, going over some of the more interesting language features in a little more depth, and finishing up with information on some of the more commonly used modules of Rust's prepackaged library.
+We'll be starting with a quick tour of Rust's syntax, before delving into how Rust handles pointers and memory, going over some of the more interesting language features in a little more depth, and finishing up with information on the most commonly used modules of Rust's prepackaged library.

 Ready to get started?
 Here's the first lesson: [Rust's Syntax](01.html)